AASTHASHARMA111/Python-basics/README.md

 A method is attached to an object and called using a dot, like list_name.append(value).

 So, len() is a function, but append() is a method specific to list objects.

+A typical function invocation looks as follows: result = function(arg), while a typical method invocation looks like this:result = data.method(arg).

 ## Adding elements to a list: append() and insert()
 You can add elements in two main ways: